Peter's Two Dads: Plot

 Meg, who is turning seventeen, asks Lois and Peter if she can have a birthday party, preferably a teenager-type party with a band playing at her house.
 Unfortunately, Peter and Lois offend her by throwing her a kiddie-type party, with games such as Pin the Tail on the Donkey, and reveal that they got her age wrong as they bought sixteen candles.
-At the party, Peter dresses up as "Pee Pants the Inebriated Hobo Clown", and tells Meg that he got her "a dozen scarves" as a gift which he then proceeds to regurgitate as one long scarf, as he has actually tied and swallowed them (which Lois says he was not supposed to do), causing him to cough and vomit.
+At the party, Peter dresses up as "Pee Pants the Inebriated Hobo Clown", and tells Meg that he got her "a dozen scarves" as a gift which he then proceeds to regurgitate as one long scarf, as he has actually tied and swallowed them (which Lois warned him not to do), causing him to cough and vomit.
 Peter hands Meg the long scarf, regurgitates his long johns from his stomach, and then crouches in pain following the ordeal.
 He then gets drunk, and attempts to ride a unicycle down the staircase, but falls off and crushes his father, Francis, who later dies in the hospital from the accident, with his last dying words condemning Peter as a "fat stinking drunk".

 A disappointed Peter feels Francis did not care about him, and after giving up drinking and trying crack (which Brian notes is not a good substitute), he sees a hypnotherapist (Bruce), who helps him discover that Francis was not his biological father.
 When Peter meets his mom, Thelma Griffin, she reveals that she had an affair with an Irish man named Mickey McFinnigan, who is Peter's biological father.
 Brian and Peter travel to a village in Ireland to find Mickey, who they discover is the town drunk.
 At first horrified, Peter finds out it is considered an honorable position in Ireland by the locals.
 Mickey refuses to believe that Peter is his son and mocks him.

 Lamenting that he would only be able to convince Mickey of the truth if he were a "fat stinking drunk", Peter recalls Francis' last words to him and challenges Mickey to a drinking contest, which he wins.
 Mickey finally believes that Peter is his son, feeling that nobody but a member of his own family could beat him in a drinking contest.
 Peter is excited to have formed a bond with his real father, but Brian points out that while Francis may not have been Peter's real father, he did raise Peter like he was his own son, showing that deep down, Francis really did love Peter.
 Peter accepts this, but is still willing to have Mickey as his biological father.
 The three and the bar patrons sing and dance to "Drunken Irish Dad".